jessechen09/fse2024-66-on-the-contents-and-utility-of-IoT-cybersecurity-guidelines/README.md

-#FSE 2024
-#Submission 66
+FSE 2024 - Submission #66
-#On the Contents and Utility of IoT Cybersecurity Guidelines
+On the Contents and Utility of IoT Cybersecurity Guidelines

 Instructions to view taxonomy visualization:
 1. Open goTree.html inside of the Code folder with a web browser.